mactul/powermake/documentation.md

 ```

 Generate a new fresh config object without anything inside.
 By default, even the local config file isn't loaded.
-It can be very helpful if you have a local config file specifying a cross compiler but you want to have the default compiler at some point during the compilation step.
+It can be very helpful if you have a local config file specifying a cross-compiler but you want to have the default compiler at some point during the compilation step.

 ### powermake.default_on_clean